openmindx/agi/README.md

 # Autonomous General Intelligence (AGI) Solution Generator

-This project leverages the OpenAI API to create a script that interacts with a model named `gpt-4o` to generate solutions for user-provided prompts.
+This project leverages the OpenAI API to create a script that interacts with a model named `gpt-4o` to generate an openmind solutions for user-provided prompts.
 The script runs interactively, continuously accepting user inputs, processing them through the AI model, and returning the solutions until the user decides to exit.

 ## Objective